dotnet/orleans/src/Documentation/resources/Best_Practices.md

     -   Community contributed code that extends the use of multiple table columns which increases the overall maximum size to 1mb.

--   SharedStorageProvider will write data to multiple underlying storage providers by using the grain id hash.

-    -   Example: *need to create*

 Storage Provider Debugging Tips